rjrudin/slush-marklogic-spring-boot/README.md

 $ cd my-slush-marklogic-spring-boot && slush marklogic-spring-boot
 ```

+As of version 0.1.1, the generator will install Bower and Node dependencies for you.
+It doesn't yet deploy the MarkLogic application or build the webapp.
+So you need to
+do those manually (note that 0.1.1 doesn't have the Gradle wrapper yet either):

+    gradle mlDeploy
+    gulp build

+Once you've run those, you can launch Spring Boot via the command line:

+    gradle bootRun

+Or, since you have a Java middle tier, you'll probably want to load the project into
+an IDE like Eclipse and run Spring Boot from there:

+    gradle eclipse

+And then import the project and run "org.example.App".

 ## Getting To Know Slush

 Slush is a tool that uses Gulp for project scaffolding.